Georgia Nursing Home Abuse Attorneys

-COMMON TYPES OF NURSING HOME ABUSE
+COMMON TYPES OF NURSING HOME ABUSE IN GEORGIA

 When thinking about nursing home abuse, we often think in just those terms: about “abuse.”
 However, the reality is that nursing home residents are in danger of more than just active physical abuse – you also have to worry about neglect from poorly trained and underpaid nursing home staff members.